 With the lockdowns coming to an end, it is important to understand the support and relief offered to businesses during this time.
 In an effort to contain the COVID outbreak that had swept Shanghai and other parts of China in early March, millions of residents have been ordered to remain at home for an extended period of time.
 The stringent lockdown measures, in accordance with China’s zero-covid policy, has taken a significant toll on the nation’s economy, labor market, foreign investment and the global supply chain.

-We sat down with Brian Blömer, Director at Moore MS Advisory, who provided an overview of the situation and the support measures provided.
+We sat down with Brian Blömer, Director at MSA, who provided an overview of the situation and the support measures provided.

 Firstly, it is important to make a distinction between the measures that have been announced specifically to support businesses to alleviate some of the pain they face due to the government control measures, such as the lockdowns, and the recovery measures that were announced earlier in the year with the aim to boost China’s economy.

 Industries that are the most heavily impacted in terms of their bottom line and production capabilities will be prioritized and financial institutions will be encouraged to offer support in the form of loans.
 However, based on our experience it has previously and may still be difficult for foreign investors to obtain such financial support.

 On a taxation level, extensions will be granted on a case-by-case basis for social security payments for those companies in Shanghai who are unable to pay them, until the end of June at the latest.
 In other regions, such as Beijing, specific industries may be granted postponement of social security payments depending on their industry and eligibility.
 Furthermore, tax filing deadlines for April have been delayed until May 31st, reducing the administrative burden on businesses.

 Can You Further Elaborate on Those Recovery Measures that Have Been Implemented for Businesses and Individuals to Support the Economy?